 Why do you need this?
-Without a good long handle, you simply aren’t going to be able to access the hard to reach parts of your back and you will end up with a shave that is spotty and….you know…weird.
+Without a good long handle, you simply aren’t going to be able to access the hard-to-reach parts of your back and you will end up with a shave that is spotty and….you knows…weird.

 The handle is designed to be comfortable, which is a nice feature, and it also locks in at the angle of your choice so you can adjust it pretty much endlessly to ensure that you are able to address otherwise difficult to access parts of your back.